Characteristics of microservices, best practices of microservice architecture, and tips for developers.

 "Microservices are small, autonomous services that work together."

 Some companies define microservices as an architectural pattern used to build and structure applications as a collection of loosely coupled, small services.
 Each service is treated separately and can be reused within the company or externally by third-party developers.

 Microservices enable developers to build distributed applications that are reliable, scalable, and agile.
-To achieve this, there are some key characteristics of microservices:
+To achieve this, microservices have the following key characteristics:

 In the following sections, we’ll go into detail of each of these characteristics, as well as explain how microservices differ from other approaches.

-In a microservices architecture, services are organized by business capabilities, with each independent service focusing on a specific business function.
-For example, if you’re building a customer-facing application for a bank, you would add a microservice for each banking function, such as:
+In a microservices architecture, each service being invoked has its own autonomous code.
+Services are typically organized by business capabilities, with each independent service focusing on a specific business function.
+For example, if you were building a customer-facing application for a bank, you would add a microservice for each banking function:

 If the bank is in Europe, it might provide Open Banking APIs that you could incorporate into an approved third-party financial services app.

 Microservice architecture does not have to be limited to consumer-facing applications.
 The same approach could be used, for example, for tasks in a CI/CD pipeline:

 Each microservice represents a different business capability and each service is autonomous.